Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 **Troubleshooting**
 -------------------

-If you encounter any problems integrating `openedai-speech` with Open WebUI, follow these troubleshooting steps:
+If you encounter any problems integrating `openedai-speech` with Sage WebUI, follow these troubleshooting steps:

 * **Verify `openedai-speech` service**: Ensure that the `openedai-speech` service is running and the port you specified in the docker-compose.yml file is exposed.
-* **Check access to host.docker.internal**: Verify that the hostname `host.docker.internal` is resolvable from within the Open WebUI container.
+* **Check access to host.docker.internal**: Verify that the hostname `host.docker.internal` is resolvable from within the Sage WebUI container.
 This is necessary because `openedai-speech` is exposed via `localhost` on your PC, but `open-webui` cannot normally access it from inside its container.
 You can add a volume to the `docker-compose.yml` file to mount a file from the host to the container, for example, to a directory that will be served by openedai-speech.
 * **Review API key configuration**: Make sure the API key is set to a dummy value or effectively left unchecked because `openedai-speech` doesn't require an API key.
 * **Check voice configuration**: Verify that the voice you are trying to use for TTS exists in your `voice_to_speaker.yaml` file and the corresponding files (e.g., voice XML files) are present in the correct directory.
 * **Verify voice model paths**: If you're experiencing issues with voice model loading, double-check that the paths in your `voice_to_speaker.yaml` file match the actual locations of your voice models.